Limits to velocity of signal propagation in many-body systems: a quantum-information perspective

-where $\hat\sigma_-(t)=e^{it\hat H}\hat\sigma_-e^{-it\hat H}$.
+where $\hat\sigma_i(t)=e^{it\hat H}\hat\sigma_i e^{-it\hat H}$.
 The trace can be calculated using the basis of $\ket{\Psi_n}$'s, giving

-The emergent commutator $\C\equiv[\hat\sigma_-(t),\hat H_{sr}]$ of operators related to the source and receiver (at time $t$) subsystems is the quantity that is at the core of the original Lieb-Robinson analysis~\cite{lieb1972finite}, see Eq.~\eqref{eq.lrb}.
+The emergent commutators $\C\equiv[\hat\sigma_i(t),\hat H_{sr}]$ of operators related to the source and receiver (at time $t$) are the core of the original Lieb-Robinson analysis~\cite{lieb1972finite}, see Eq.~\eqref{eq.lrb}.
 The final step is to note that

-where $\hat\Pi_n^\perp$ projects onto the subspace orthogonal to that spanned by $\ketbra{\Psi_n}{\Psi_n}$ and $\|\hat C\|^2$ is the operator norm.
+where $\hat\Pi_n^\perp$ projects onto the subspace orthogonal to that spanned by $\ketbra{\Psi_n}{\Psi_n}$ and $\|\C\|^2$ is the operator norm.
 Substitution of this inequality into line~\eqref{eq.ineq.i} gives

 This is the central result of this work---the amount of information that can be extracted from the receiver is upper-bounded by the LRB.
 To estimate or measure the LRB it is thus sufficient to perform local single-body measurements.
 To recapitulate, this derivation does not rely on any assumptions about the input state $\hat\varrho$, nor about the system, or the Hamiltonian $\hat H$.
 Only the initial transformation is assumed to be in the general form of Eq.~\eqref{eq.singal} and the receiver to be a single qubit.